bierent/LetsMoveIt--dockingstation/README.md

 # LetsMoveIt--dockingstation
 The dockingstation is a combination between a elevator and conveyor belt for transporting products up to a height.
 The task of the dockingstation in this project is to take cases from an AGV and transport them up to the table where an UR-5 is positioned where the UR-5 takes the case from the dockingstation.
 This dockingstation was custom made by Coomach in 2017 and was automatized in a project at fontys by adding a PLC, multiple sensors and an press on guide.
 In this project the dockingstation wasn’t further adapted and was only integrated in this project by rewriting the whole software of the PLC.
+The dockingstation is part of collaboration between an AGV and an UR-5.
+That's is why in the program in- and outputs of the UR-5 and raspberry are writen.
+The raspberry is connected to the PLC via I/O's and makes connection with the AGV over WiFi.
+The UR-5 is connnected via I/O.

 ## Getting started
 For this project it is assumed you have